flywire/lo-p/docs/11-Draw_Impress_APIs.md

-XPresentationPage is the interface for a slide's page, but most of its functionality comes from XDrawPage (see loDoc XPresentationPage).
+XPresentationPage is the interface for a slide's page, but most of its functionality comes from XDrawPage (see `lodoc XPresentationPage`).
 The XDrawPage interface doesn't do much either, except for inheriting XShapes (note the "s").
 XShapes inherits XIndexAccess, which means that an XShapes object can be manipulated as an indexed sequence of XShape objects.